The Barn Owl Centre. A registered charity dedicated to community education, conservation and bird welfare

 Did You Know?

-Wild Barn Owls: 1–5 years average, oldest recorded 17 years.
+Wild Barn Owls: Average lifespan 1–5 years (oldest recorded 17 years).

-Captive Barn Owls: 20–25 years average; oldest at our Sanctuary lived 34 years.
+Captive Barn Owls: Average lifespan 20–25 years (oldest at our Sanctuary lived 34 years).

 Note: It is illegal to release captive-bred barn owls into the wild – their survival rate is extremely low.